JoshuaWhitfield/FunctionalProgramming/README.md

   the Inquisitive Function can theoretically handle an infinite amount of call-back functions and function calls, <br />
   and produce an infinite variety of outputs based on the boolean type return values of those internal call-back functions. <br />
   This creates a strong argument for the existence of True Declarative Programming. <br />
-  You can store the return value of this theoretical complex Inquisitive Function calls inside of another function <br />
+  You can store the return value of these theoretical complex Inquisitive Function calls inside of another function <br />
   With a specific declarative naming convention that describes the task that occurs and the information it produces. <br />
   As you continue abstracting these procedures in this way, you would eventually have to store these return <br />
   values in functions with variable names that are sentences in length to encompass the topic or data being operated on (noun),  <br />